 - We will create, develop and promote a shared expectation of responsibility across all our service providers who come into contact with children and young people with SEND. - We will make sure that working together (co-production) is at the heart of our practice, always striving to work together from the outset.
+Page 16

-- We will make sure that every service is signed up to the SEND pledge and hold each other to account on the experiences that are received by children, young people and families. - Each organisation will have oversight and responsibility for implementing the pledge and for undertaking all that is needed is in place to make sure that at every level the values are delivered. - We will make sure that we develop our workforce to build knowledge, skills and shared practice.
+- We will make sure that every service is signed up to the SEND pledge including all education, health, social care and voluntary and community sector settings. - We will hold each other to account on the experiences that are received by children, young people and families. - Each organisation will have oversight and responsibility for implementing the pledge and for undertaking all that is needed is in place to make sure that at every level the values are delivered. - We will make sure that we develop our workforce to build knowledge, skills and shared practice.
 We will make sure that this is -created with parents and carers and, where possible, we will facilitate shared training opportunities. - We will make sure that our systems and processes are further aligned, reviewing how we share information, produce meaningful content and hold people to account on its delivery. - We will deliver and embed a rigorous quality assurance framework, learning from what works well and seeking evidence of how things can be improved.